oliverkisza/trading_algorithms/README.md

 # trading_algorithms
-A collection of various equities algorithms
+A collection of various equities and fx trading algorithms